So you’re looking for the absolutely best gift you can give your kids? I have just the thing.

 I think the best gift I can give my kids, is the gift of prayer and the gift of knowing a God who loves them and who will help them whenever they call to Him.

 Not a mama?
 You can pray for your nieces and nephews, cousins, friends – it doesn’t matter.
 Just pray.

 I am here, in the place, writing you this because I have a mom who prays for me.
 I am completely convinced that I would not be where I am today if not for those prayers.

 I have written and re-written this post so many times, I have lost count.
 I wanted it to be perfect.
 I prayed that as you read it that you will be inspired to close your eyes and say a silent, heart-felt prayer for your babies.

-Because, you my friend have so much power inside you and with your words you can change so so much.
+Did you know that you, my friend have so much power inside you and with your words you can change so so much?

 I wish that I could sit with you as you read this post and you could tell me what you think of it.
 That we can share stories and I can explain that my only goal is to encourage, and hopefully inspire you in your motherhood and in your faith journey.